College-Track/fy21_hs_survey/text/executive_summary_pt2.md

 Across every question asked, there was not a single question this group of students had a notably less favorable outlook on than the College Track average, and on roughly 14% of questions asked they had a notably higher positivity rate than their peers.

-#### AAPI Students
-Due to the increased number of hate crimes targeting Asian Americans we wanted to better understand the ethnic backgrounds of our students identifying as Asian American.

-We asked students to self-identify their ethnicity from a list of our existing ethnic descriptions in Salesforce but with new options to more accurately describe students of Asian descent - for example East Asian, Southeast Asian, and Filipino.

-Overall, around 19% of our students responded to this question and selected an ethnicity that didn't equate to what they identified as in Salesforce.
-The majority of these responses were students who identified as East Asian (90 students) and Southeast Asian (64 students).
-In addition, 31 students identified themselves as multiracial when they previously had been identified with only a single ethnicity.

 ### Section Highlights
 The following section highlights some noteworthy findings on specific questions asked.
 For each of these sections, there is a chart that highlights if a specific group of students across College Track was notably above or below the average positive rate for a given question.